dimak-dev/solitaire-game/README.md

 - Game timer to track the player's progress.
 - Hint button to suggest possible moves.

+## Known issues:

+- Target hints do not reset after moving the card.
+- There is no visible hint of the previously laid card on the foundation.
+- The player can't pick a card from the foundation if previously moving was to the foundation.
+- Big bug: There is no card with the value "10", but exists with the value "1".
+- Need to refactor duplicates in the reducer code.

 ## About tests

 My point of view on tests is, as far as possible, to write tests (or test cases) before development (TDD).